open-telemetry/oteps/text/entities/0256-entities-data-model.md

 ### Minimally Sufficient Id

-Often a number of attributes of an entity are readily available for the telemetry producer to compose an Id from.
+Commonly, a number of attributes of an entity are readily available for the telemetry producer to compose an Id from.
 Of the available attributes the entity Id should include the minimal set of attributes that is sufficient for uniquely identifying that entity.
 No superfluous attributes should be included in the Id set.
 For example